-Plant without feeling aches and pains
+Plant your garden without feeling aches and pains

 “Gardening is one kind of physical activity which is often overlooked.
 The physical demands can be quite significant.
 Proper preparation is key to preventing injuries.
 This includes a gentle warm up and stretching before and afterwards,” says Dr. Marc Hilgers, a sports medicine physician with Advocate Medical Group in Aurora, Ill.

 Dr. Hilgers also says it is necessary to have proper hydration.
 He advises gardeners to drink enough to make up for water lost to sweat.

 “The older one gets, the more time is spent before and after an activity to prevent injury and to promote recovery,” he says.

 Check out these six tips to help maintain proper body mechanics and safety when putting your green thumb to use:

 health enews staff is a group of experienced writers from our Advocate Aurora Health sites, which also includes freelance or intern writers.